Find Your Best Path Forward

 Florida Supreme Court Certified Circuit & County Court Mediation Serving Florida

-If you’re thinking about resolving a dispute through mediation, contact us at Prasse-Anderson Law today to schedule a mediation conference.
+If you’re thinking about resolving a dispute through mediation, contact us at Prasse-Anderson Law Group today to schedule a mediation conference.
 We are proud to offer mediation services via in-person, hybrid or in-person.